 Best Places to See Elephants in the Wild

-The following ranking is sorted after criteria which we believe are the most relevant for those seeking to see elephants.
-We have compiled a list for seeing elephants in the wild.
+The following ranking is sorted after criteria that we believe are the most relevant for those seeking to see elephants.
+We have compiled a list of seeing elephants in the wild.

 So, our ranking is based on this criteria: